pinobatch/little-things-nes/vwfterm/docs/boldly_going.md

 28-column-wide window quickly becomes awkward.
 Text is more comfortable to read when it uses a smaller, proportional font.
 On the NES, a proportional font requires CHR RAM on the cartridge.
-No official FME-7 game uses CHR RAM, but the FME-7 implementations in the PowerPak and common emulators correctly display the output of an FME-7 program using CHR RAM.
+Though no licensed FME-7 game uses CHR RAM, FME-7 works when the cartridge is rewired to use it, and the FME-7 implementations in the PowerPak and common emulators correctly display the output of an FME-7 program using CHR RAM.

-The FME-7 is unlikely to interfere with use of CHR RAM, but we could make a test ROM to be sure.

 Raster splits
 -------------
 The NES is designed to show up to 256 different tiles in one scene.
+This is fine for repetitive game scenes.
 Arranging the palettes and attributes to use both bitplanes separately allows up to 512.
-But a terminal needs control over each individual pixel on the screen in order to place individual glyphs at arbitrary positions.
+A full-screen terminal, by contrast, needs control over each individual pixel on the screen in order to place individual glyphs at arbitrary positions.
 So the terminal uses raster splits to get up to 420 different tiles, whose bitplanes separate into 840 tiles.